gaurav-patil/react-boilerplate-fully-explained/README.md

   '@babel/preset-react',
 ]
 ```
 In Babel, a preset is a set or group of plugins used to support particular language features.
 This means that multiple plugins together constitute a preset.
-The two presets Babel uses by default:
+The two presets Babel uses by default are:

-es2015: Adds support for ES2015 (or ES6) JavaScript
+* es2015: Adds support for ES2015 (or ES6) JavaScript
-react: Adds support for JSX
+* react: Adds support for JSX

 ```
 plugins: [